-On this episode of The Chaise Lounge, Nick chats with Cheryl Broadhead.
-Cheryl shares her journey into design, a successful working relationship with her business partner, and selecting an unconventional name for the business.
+On this episode of The Lounge, Nick chats with Cheryl Broadhead of Bob’s Your Uncle Design.
+Cheryl shares her journey into design, her successful working relationship with her business partner, and selecting an unconventional name for the business.

-Cheryl Broadhead is calling into The Lounge from Vancouver on a cold, rainy day.
+Cheryl is calling into The Lounge from Vancouver on a cold, rainy day.
 She is a partner at Bob’s Your Uncle Design, a multi-family design firm.
 She prefers dogs, PCs, and wine.
-From her parents, Cheryl learned to not be afraid to fail.
-She imagines herself working in law, if not design.
+Cheryl learned from her parents not to be afraid to fail and imagines herself working in law if she wasn’t a designer.

 How did Cheryl get into design?

 Cheryl went to school for fine arts and was a nanny in Italy after school.
-As an au pair, she met an architecture student from australia.
-Cheryl’s new friend encouraged her to go into design.
+As an au pair, she met an architecture student from Australia.
+Cheryl’s new friend encouraged her to get into design.
 Cheryl went back to school and the rest is history.

 While Cheryl was still in school, she started working at a local multi-unit design firm.
 She was able to get her friend, Adda, hired there too.
 They worked on condo and townhouse developments by compiling sample boards and getting to know AutoCAD.
 They eventually moved on from this position and went their separate ways.

-Years later, tired of winter in Toronto and wanting a change, Cheryl reached out to Adda about moving and starting her own business.
+Years later, tired of winter in Toronto and wanting a change, Cheryl reached out to Adda about moving and starting their own business.
 Adda was interested and they started working together.

 Adda and Cheryl didn’t want a namesake because then it’s often all about the principle, not the firm as a whole.
 They liked the team environment and wanted a name to reflect that.
 They started Googling names, but everything was taken.
 Adda’s husband originally suggested Bob’s Your Uncle (BYU Design) and it stuck.
 The name shows that they work hard but have fun too.